Selling a House in Foreclosure

 Option 2: Short Sale

-A short sale lets you sell for less than your mortgage balance with lender approval.
+A short sale allows you to sell a house with a mortgage for less than your mortgage balance with lender approval.
 Your credit takes a hit, but significantly less than foreclosure.
-Expect the approval process to add 60-120 days.
+Approval may take 60-120 days.

 Option 3: Cash Home Buyer